-This is how to lace modern and Victorian style corsets.
+This is one of the most common ways to lace modern and Victorian style corsets.
 It’s used for any kind of corset where the grommets are spaced identically on both sides of the opening.
 Very often the two grommets at the waist are spaced slightly closer together, but even if they are not it is important that the lacing pull from the waist.

 The first step is to estimate the amount of lacing material you will need.

 To estimate the length of lacing you will need, decide how wide you want your corset back to open.
 If you have a front opening, this is usually the lacing gap plus waist reduction plus an extra 2”-4”.
 If you have no front opening, it needs to be wide enough to allow the corset to be slipped on over the head.

 Take the maximum back opening width and multiply it by the total number of grommets down the back of the corset.
 That is the length of lacing you will need.